metaschema/oxyzen/README.md

 - Recursive treeeness for all the documents in any collection, by adding the property parent in the format "collname-dockey" in the documents
 - N<->N relations with metadata,easy querizable, by adding a rel property that have childs in the format  "collname-dockey"
-- Searchable textual index.
-- Hashwords index.
-- Titles index (todo).
+- Searchable word text index + Hashwords index + Titles index (latter one is todo).
 - A subcollection utility.
 - Using the same subcollection utility a log of the documents changes is implemented, as well as a versioning for documents.
+- Cool: Storage uploads are also stored as documents in a collections, so every other functionality implemented for documents, can also be used on storage uploads

 In conjunction with metaschema app, it allows for easy administration of such a database and the feats..